The 18th Century Bill Gates Who Built the First Charity for Kids

 Like the Microsoft co-founder, Coram was a self-made businessman who turned his life to philanthropy, with a reputation for radical thinking.
 A portrait of him by his friend, the celebrated painter William Hogarth, shows the buttons of his coat undone, his feet barely touching the ground, as if he’s about to bolt from the artist’s studio.
 He hasn’t bothered to wear a wig either, rare in Georgian portraiture.
 He looks like a man in a hurry.

-Unrestrained by the confines of English propriety, Coram was born in Britain but spent his formative years in the American colonies, where he made his fortune as a shipbuilder and naval captain.
+Coram was born in Britain but spent his formative years in the American colonies, where he made his fortune as a shipbuilder and naval captain.
 His life was the American Dream realized, 100 years before the Declaration of Independence was even written.
 Coram brought the lessons learned in America back with him to London, where he founded the first charity for children, The Foundling Hospital.
 Born without rank, Coram championed social mobility and the rights of children, particularly those who were illegitimate and abandoned by wider society.
 In doing so, he changed the way a whole society saw the rights of children.

 Now, 350 years on from his birth, his lessons are still proving relevant.
 “So much in modern human rights and children’s rights, Thomas Coram predated,” explains Dr. Carol Holden, Chief Executive of Coram, the London-based children’s charity named for the philanthropist.
 “He was looking at society and the individual’s duty to care, come what may.”

 Born in 1668 in Lyme, Britain, Coram came from humble origins.
 He would later joke about his lack of a formal education, writing to a friend: “I am no judge in Learning, I understand no Lattin nor English neither, well [sic].”
 He was sent to sea at 11 years old, before returning five years later to be apprenticed to a shipwright.
 His talents were soon noticed, and in 1694 he was sent to Boston to establish a new shipyard.
 For the next ten years, Coram lived in New England and accumulated a significant fortune.
-He was buoyed by the opportunities America offered, but soon ran into trouble with his puritan neighbors in Taunton, where he moved after Boston; his outspokenness attracted enemies and even an attempt on Coram’s life.
+Untethered from the confines of English propriety, he was buoyed by the opportunities America offered.
+But he soon ran into trouble with his puritan neighbors in Taunton, where he moved after Boston; his outspokenness attracted enemies and even an attempt on Coram’s life.

 So in 1704, Coram sailed for Britain with his American wife, Eunice.
 He was shocked by what he found: the “inhumane” sight of abandoned children’s corpses on London’s roadsides.